RomanFPL/Blank-for-web-dev/README.md

-# Started build for lending page
+# Started build for landing page
 Start  structure for webdev with gulp 4

 comand "gulp" starts creation of folder dist.